14001 Down to

 NOTE: in rule puganta, the word

-are heavy because they are before clusters.
+are all heavy, because they are before clusters.
 If these were not heavy, the line would not sound like verse.
+The other shorts are light.

 Example.
 In this verse, and in fact everywhere else too, all